 You can get a Sak Yant tattoo in many places around Thailand.
 We did our Sak Yant in Chiang Mai, the heart of Lanna culture, the perfect place to do learn about the story and superstitions behind the tattoos.
 To find the right place and the best Ajarn [the monk who does the tattoo] you need to know the right person, someone that can guide you, that can explain the meanings, and the most important thing: will help you to understand and respect this ancient culture.

 If Chiang Mai is not on your travel plans [what is a shame, the city is amazing and has so many interesting things to do and see] you still can get you blessed bamboo tattoo in the Thai capital.
-The team of Where the Said Walk End have the Sak Yant Experience in Bangkok too.
+The team of Where Sidewalks End have the Sak Yant Experience in Bangkok too.

 Is Sak Yant safe?
 Is it safe to do a blessed bamboo tattoo?

-Find the right place and right person to do the tattoo is the key.
-As the Sak Yant tattoo is done inside temples, don´t expected the most clean and sterile place.
-That´s why is so important to know where to do, and trust the Ajarn who is doing it, he is the one responsible to keep the needles clean, to do the natural ink and to bless you.
-Remember, Sak Yant tattoo is not about beauty or perfect designs, it´s a cultural and spiritual experience.
-You must understand that before have the bamboo inking your skin.
+Find the right place and the right person to do the tattoo is the key.
+As the Sak Yant tattoo is done inside temples, don’t expect the cleanest and sterile place.
+That’s why it is so important to know where to do, and trust the Ajarn who is doing it, he is the one responsible to keep the needles clean, to do the natural ink and to bless you.
+Remember, Sak Yant tattoo is not about beauty or perfect designs, it’s a cultural and spiritual experience.
+You must understand that before having the bamboo inking your skin.

 Who can do the Sak Yant Tattoo?
-Can woman get the blessed tattoo?
+Can women get the blessed tattoo?

 How to choose the perfect Sak Yant tattoo design?